 While the current flagship GoPro HERO 9 Black is the best action camera in terms of tech and features, you might not need its hugely powerful specs... and in fact the HERO 8 Black will suit most users' needs.
-If its 360 footage you're after, the GoPro Max will be the best GoPro for you (our GoPro HERO vs MAX will outline the differences if you're not sure).
+If its 360 footage you're after, the GoPro Max will be the best GoPro for you (our GoPro HERO vs MAX guide will outline the differences if you're not sure).

 The general rule of thumb is that sensor resolution decreases as you head down the range, as does the ability of baked-in software and battery capacity, but the fact is that GoPro set the bar so high that even if you jump back a couple of generations, you'll still be getting a camera that outstrips much of the current competition from other brands.
 Aside from that, there have been a few significant design changes over the years – the frameless design (H8 and later), front facing live preview screen (H9 and later) will be a deal-maker for certain people, for example.

 Older GoPros regularly pop up in our best budget action camera ranking, and you're more likely to snag a cheap GoPro deal on a previous model than one that's new out.
 Choosing the best GoPro cam for you is about deciding which features matter most to you, and which you can live without or will barely ever use.
 Read on for our full guide to the best GoPro models right now.

 The best GoPro you can buy right now